esp-rs/no_std-training/book/src/03_3_button.md

 }
 ```

-Now if the button is not pressed the LED is lit.
-If the button is pressed the LED is off.
+Now, if the button is not pressed, the LED is lit.
+If the button is pressed, the LED is off.

 Similarly to turning a `GPIO` into an `output` we can turn it into an `input`.
 Then we can get the current state of the `input` pin with `is_high` and similar functions.